Carnegie Mellon University in Qatar

 Academic Actions

 Academic Actions are a part of a process designed to help students who are not meeting standards for satisfactory academic progress be successful.
-Students will be informed by a letter from the Senior Associate Dean for Education if an academic action has been taken in their regard.
+Students will be informed by a letter from the Area Head for their academic major if an academic action has been taken in their regard.
 The letter will identify individuals and resources that can help them address barriers to their success.
 Academic Actions may be taken for students carrying either a full-time course load (defined as 36 or more units) or a part-time course load (defined as fewer than 36 units).
+A student on an academic action cannot overload, study abroad, or take independent studies.

-Academic Actions may be taken if students fail to meet minimum standards toward their degree, defined as follows:
+Academic Actions will be taken when students fail to meet the following standards:

-• First-year students: a semester QPA of at least 1.75.
+- a semester QPA of at least 2.0

 Suspension

-A student who fails to meet the minimum standards described above at the end of the probation semester may be suspended.
+A student who fails to meet the minimum standards described above or those for Continued Academic Warning at the end of the Academic Warning semester will be placed on Academic Suspension.

 Suspension is typically for a minimum of one year.
 While on academic suspension, students are considered to be on a mandatory "leave of absence" and are governed by College and University policies concerning leaves of absence.
-Per university policy, students on suspension may not attend classes, live in university-related housing, or have on-campus employment.
+Per university policy, students on suspension may not attend classes, live in university-related housing, or have on-campus employment unless they receive an exception from the Senior Associate Dean for Education.

 At the end of their suspension period, the student may petition to return to CMU-Q by:

 Students will be notified by the University Registrar’s Office once their petition has been approved and their enrollment status has been updated to “eligible to enroll.”
-Students coming back from suspension are placed on Probation for the semester of their return.
+Students coming back from suspension are placed on Final Academic Warning status for the semester of their return.
+Following this semester students may either return to good academic standing or be placed on Continued Academic Warning as described above.

 Drop

-A student who fails to meet minimum standards at any point after returning from a suspension is subject to a drop action.
-A drop action is a permanent severance; the student is required to follow University procedures for departing from campus and may not enroll again in the future.
+A student who fails to meet the minimum standards at the end of a semester on Final Academic Warning is subject to a Drop action.
+A Drop action is a permanent severance; the student is required to follow University procedures for departing from campus and may not enroll again in the future.

 Other Regulations Affecting Student Status